ALTES STEPS OUT OF COMFORT ZONE, INTO LEADERSHIP POSITION

 When asked to list all the child psychiatry outreach programs she has had a hand in creating or maintaining, Laine Young-Walker, MD ’97, for the sake of brevity, unleashes an acronym storm that leaves few corners of the alphabet untouched.
 There is SOAR, which includes EC-PBS and CPP, and there is Triple P, SWYC, MO- CPAP and MOCHILD.
 And that list doesn’t even include her fully spelled-out endeavors, such as the Bridge Program.

-Which begs a second question: If her schedule is already packed with her duties as the MU School of Medicine’s associate dean for student programs, chief of the Division of Child and Adolescent Psychiatry and professor in the Department of Psychiatry, why is she creating even more responsibilities?
+Which begs a second question: If her schedule is already packed with her duties as the MU School of Medicine’s associate dean for student programs, chief of the Division of Child and Adolescent Psychiatry and chair of the Department of Psychiatry, why is she creating even more responsibilities?

 Growing up in Kansas City, Young-Walker knew she wanted to be a doctor and assumed she would be an obstetrician.
 She was always interested in human behavior, though, and minored in psychology as an undergraduate at MU.
 In her third year of medical school, Young-Walker realized her heart was in psychiatry.